 We have an active and collaborative Core Ministry Team which operates around the principle of shared leadership, shared support and shared accountability.
-Lordsbridge is set up with three stipendiary clergy of incumbent status – a Team Rector and two Team Vicars – and a Self-Supporting Minister who takes the role of an incumbent.
+Lordsbridge is set up with two stipendiary clergy of incumbent status – a Team Rector and one Team Vicars – and a Self-Supporting Minister who takes the role of an incumbent and a Team Curate.
 Each member of this Core Team takes responsibility for particular geographic parishes – he or she is their Vicar – and takes the lead for particular projects and activities that are cross-Team.
 Recognising that a significant section of the local population is unreached through our current patterns of ministry, one stipendiary minister pursues a team-wide mission and Fresh Expressions brief.

 The members of the Core Team, their parish responsibilities and some of the cross-Team responsibilities are:

 - Rev Canon Alison Myers – Team Rector, lead minister in Hardwick and Dry Drayton and for pioneering projects

 - Rev Charles Fraser – Team SSM, lead minister in Great Eversden and Little Eversden

 - Revd Claire Robertson – Team Vicar, lead minister in Barton, Coton, Harlton and Haslingfield

 - Rev David Newton – Team Vicar, lead minister in Comberton, Caldecote and Toft (LEP)